 When considering different styles of dance, Tango movements have been shown to enhance motor abilities by targeting Parkinson-related impairments, including initiation, spontaneous directional changes, and speed changes, thus alleviating difficulties with movement initiation, turning, and bradykinesia (Lötzke, Ostermann and Bussing, 2015).
 In comparison, ballroom dance does not include backward and cross-stepping, allowing less able participants to be involved in the class (Kunkel et al., 2017).
 Dancing with a partner promotes social and personal relationships while also improving physical limitations like axial impairments and dynamic balance (McNamara, Durso, and Harris, 2006).
 A study by De Dreu, Kwakkel, and Van Wegan (2015) stated the benefits of different types of partnered dance and cueing, however, the respective changing effects caused by different types of dance are not mentioned.

 There are several established dance organizations for PWP, including Dance for PD (New York), Dance for Parkinson’s (London), and Queensland Ballet.
 Neither the research nor information from dance organizations make clear the critical aspects for understanding the effects of partnered dance on PWP.
-Moreover, studies focusing on the partner’s importance and influence remain ambiguous as demonstrated in a single group pre-post design study by Koch et al., 2016.
+Moreover, studies focusing on the partner’s importance and influence remain ambiguous as demonstrated in a single group pre-post design study by Koch et al., (2016).
 Identifying themes across studies is critical for understanding the effects of partnered dance on PWP.
 A ScR is an approach for synthesizing research evidence (Pham et al., 2014) and aims to map and appraise current evidence and gaps to stimulate future change in practice, policies, and studies (Aromataris and Riitano, 2014).
 This ScR encompasses different study designs, so a wide range of effects on PWP can be extracted, with mapping and engagement of the diverse research landscape (Arksey & O’Malley, 2007).

 Aims